 The political and historical relationship between Cuba and the United States is part of the history of American Imperialism in the rest of South America and Central America.1 From the 19th century, through the struggles of the 20th century, the United States has acted to maintain its own power and its own Imperialism in both South America and Central America — preventing both social progress and social revolution.
 The history of American relations in South America and Central America is the history of US support for dictatorships, oppression, exploitation, coups, and military occupation.
 It is a history which continues in the politics of today — in US Imperialism and US policy.

 The Spanish-American War of 1898 defined the modern relationship between Cuba and the United States — a war in which Cuba traded Spanish Imperialism and Spanish domination for American Imperialism and American domination.
 In 1898, the United States formally invaded Cuba as part of its war against Spain, beginning an occupation which would last until formal Cuban independence in 1902.
 In political terms and economic terms this merely transferred Cuba from Spain to the United States, despite American promises that Cuba would be allowed to be both free and independent as an independent republic.
-Much of this period of Cuban history, from 1898 to 1959, can formally be called the ‘American period’ — in which Cuba was both formally and informally part of the American sphere, American power, and American interests.
-At the same time, besides political subservience to the United States, Cuba became economically dependent and economically dominated by the United States — beginning a process of economic domination which would not end until the Revolution of 1959.
-After 1898 Cuba was nominally independent but would remain an American puppet and an American satellite, through various interventions, coups, and counter-revolutions, until the Cuban Revolution of 1959.
+Much of this period of Cuban history, from 1898 to 1959, can formally be called the ‘American period’ of Cuban history — in which Cuba was both formally and informally part of the American sphere, American power, and American interests.
+At the same time, besides political domination by the United States, Cuba became economically dependent and economically dominated by the United States — beginning a process of economic domination which would not end until the Revolution of 1959.
+After 1898 Cuba was an independent state but would remain an American puppet and an American satellite, through various interventions, coups, and counter-revolutions, until the Cuban Revolution of 1959.
 The period of 1898 to 1959, the first period of Cuban history in modern history, was one where Cuba was prevented from achieving both political independence and economic independence — a period which lasted as part of Cuba’s history until the triumph of the Revolution of 1959.

 American Imperialism in Cuba began long before 1898.
 Before 1898, in the 19th century, the United States had taken an interest in Spanish Cuba — as part of the emerging US doctrine of American interests in Latin America and the Monroe doctrine.
 As part of the process of emerging American Imperialism, in both the 19th century and the 20th century, Cuba was part of American visions and American designs for American power in Central America — of American power and American Imperialism outside of the United States.